knirirr/HFPM/README.md

 http://www.sirwilliamhope.org

 UNFINISHED - time is short, and I'll get round to finishing this eventually.
+Perhaps.